-The issue we have with this is that ICBC would not let us change our address so we would receive a notification letter to renew our insurance because we had outstanding Toll charges.
+The issue we have with this is that ICBC would not let us change our address so we would receive a notification letter to renew our policy because we had outstanding toll charges.

 Is there a way to dispute this??

 Insurance is fairly straight forward, you are either insured or not insured.
-You prove it by showing evidence of a policy that is in effect with a valid certificate of insurance from ICBC.
+You prove it by showing evidence of a policy that is in effect with a valid certificate from ICBC.

-What that really means to the average driver is that if your ICBC insurance is expired, you are uninsured and that's that.
+What that really means to the average driver is that if your ICBC policy is expired, you are uninsured and that's that.

 There is no need for ICBC to tell you about upcoming renewal because your certificate of insurance contains an expiry date.
 It is your responsibility as the vehicle owner to insure that your insurance is valid before you (or anyone you loan your vehicle to) drive.